Five top tips for working with Documentary Letters of Credit

 Your staff and freight forwarder are vital links.
 The freight forwarder should also check the credit and advise if you need amendments

-Letters of Credit can be complex but need not be daunting however if you are running up against problems with your bank contact our expert Roy Broadhead on 0845 034 7200 for help
+Letters of Credit can be complex but need not be daunting however if you are running up against problems with your bank contact our expert Roy Broadhead on 0845 034 7200 or email for help.

 "Great course – really good to speak to someone who really understands L/C’s.
 I understand better how to use them to our benefit."